Code-Institute-Submissions/YogaCity/README.md

 On medium and small devices there will be one image, full width.
 Four images underneath each other.<br>
 All four images will have a hover over effect.<br>
 In the top left of each image will show a text quote.<br>
-Text color white and background color dark grey and a little bit transparant.<br><br>
+Text color white and background color dark grey and a little bit transparant.<br>

 __Locations__<br>
 Each location will have the same build up.<br>